krvarma/azure-functions-nats-extension/custom-extension-part1.md

 NATS can run on a large cloud instance and also in low-end devices like edge devices or IoT devices.
 It is a [CNCF](https://www.cncf.io/) project and integrates with Kubernetes and other modern systems.

 ## Azure Function Custom Extension
-We can develop Azure Functions custom extensions using [Azure WebJob SDK](https://github.com/Azure/azure-webjobs-sdk).
+We can use [Azure WebJob SDK](https://github.com/Azure/azure-webjobs-sdk) to develop Azure Functions custom extensions.

 There are two types of extension, a Trigger, and Bindings.
 The trigger causes a function to run.
 In most of the cases, a trigger will have data associated with it.
 The Azure Function receives this trigger data as a parameter.